-After reading this comprehensive guide you’ll be left with a practical way of compiling your own handy shortlist of the best mountain bikes in 2020.
+After reading this comprehensive guide you'll be left with a practical way of compiling your own handy shortlist of the best mountain bikes out there.

 Choosing the best mountain bike is hard.
 There’s loads of them out there.
 They all look the same.
 And yet different too.
 This guide will narrow things down.
 Not all mountain bikes are created equa.

 What is the best mountain bike?